 A third-party.
 If someone other than the employer is responsible for the injury, a worker may file a lawsuit against the negligent third party.
 Examples of third-party negligence include the fleet operator of a worn or damaged vehicle, a property owner whose unsafe work site conditions caused the crash, a distracted driver who struck a worker, or the actions of another company’s employee.
 The advantage to filing a third-party lawsuit is that victims may sue for pain and suffering damages, allowing the individual to get full and fair payment for the crash.

-If you have suffered due to a vehicle accident on a construction site, the experienced New York injury lawyers of Hofmann & Schweitzer can explain your options at no cost to you.
+If you have suffered due to a vehicle accident on a construction site, the experienced New York construction injury lawyers of Hofmann & Schweitzer can explain your options at no cost to you.
 Simply contact us online or call us directly at 212.465.8840 to schedule your free initial consultation.